-Whether you have a luxury vehicle or a budget build, a vent fan is necessary to stay comfortable all summer long.
+Whether you have a luxury vehicle or a budget build, a vent fan is necessary to stay comfortable in the changing seasons.
 Vent fans make a practical alternative to air conditioning and prevent moisture in the winter.
 Some would say this is one of the most necessary components of a campervan conversion.

 Decide On Placement

 All vent fans come in a standard 14”x14” size.
 This makes fans universal to swap out on RVs or campers.
 Where you choose to place the fan in your camper depends on your layout.

 Vent fans work best by pulling fresh air in from an opening somewhere in your van and exhausting it out the fan roof.
 Some people with larger vans even install two fans: one to pull air out and one to push air in for a fully active airflow.